Frequently Asked Questions about MIT Professional Education

 No. The MIT Professional Education office does not offer degrees.
 Short Programs, Advanced Study Program, Digital Programs, and Custom Programs all provide official MIT certificates.
 Additionally, students in the Advanced Study Program earn MIT credit that may be applied toward a degree at a later date.

 The Advanced Study Program, which enrolls students in regular MIT classes, has an admissions process to insure that students can contribute to and benefit from MIT-level courses.
 Short Programs admits students on a space-available basis.
 Students in Custom Programs are employees of sponsoring companies.

 How much does studying at MIT cost?

 Advanced Study Program students pay tuition and fees related to the number of courses they take.
 Short Programs students pay tuition, which varies depending on length of program.
+Digital Programs' cost varies depending on the length of the course.
 Fees for Custom Programs are negotiated with each company depending on course length.